Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 A nice cimbination of simple linear and nonlinear algorithms were used; linear discriminant analysis (LDA) and Gaussian Naïve Bayes (NB).
 These steps were taken to get an idea of the accuracy of the model on our validation dataset.

+So, first we split-out validation dataset.
+Here we create a set of X and Y arrays of training data in the form of "X train" and "Y train" for training/preparing our two models, and also "X validation" and "Y validation" sets that we can use later.
+We also set a "validation size" of 20 which splits the dataset into 80% for our training purposes and 20% for our validation.

+We will then use 10-fold cross validation to estimate accuracy.
+This will split our dataset into 10 parts, train on 9 and test on 1 and repeat for all combinations of train-test splits (See Index[12] in project.py file).

+We will use the metric of ‘accuracy‘ to evaluate models.
+This is a ratio of the number of correctly predicted instances in divided by the total number of instances in the dataset multiplied by 100 to give a percentage (e.g. 95% accurate).
+We will be using the scoring variable when we run build and evaluate each model next.

+Now the fun begins...model building.

+It is difficult to know which algorithms would be good on this problem or what configurations to use.
+We get an idea from the previous plots that some of the Iris classes are partially linearly separable in some dimensions, so we are expecting generally good results.

+Let’s evaluate 2 different algorithms: Linear Discriminant Analysis (LDA) and Gaussian Naive Bayes (NB).
+T felt this was nice mix of simple linear (LDA) and nonlinear (NB) algorithms.

+It was also very important to reset the random number seed before each run to ensure that the evaluation of each algorithm is performed using precisely the same data splits.
+It ensures the results are directly comparable.
+We can now build the models (See Index[12] in project.py file) [6].

 **DISCUSSION:**